30.03.2023

 It is important to remember that these symptoms are quite real and often very disabling, and can co-exist alongside a diagnosable neurological condition (in around 10 – 20 per cent of cases).

-Stay Tuned for Part 4, when we look at the Key points and Best Practice for the rehabilitation pathway.
+Stay Tuned for Part 4, when we look at the Key points and Best Practices for the rehabilitation pathway.